Equivariant Structure on Smash Powers: Families of Representations

-Every representation of any subgroup of \(G\) is in this family.
-This \(G\)-typical family of representations is {closed under retracts}. \item The argument of the above example also shows that there is a minimal \(G\)-typical family of representations which is closed under retracts consisting of all subgroups of \(G\) considered as subgroups of \(G \times \Or V\).
-The representations in this \(G\)-typical family of representations are the trivial representations. \item There is a \(G\)-typical family of representation with the representations in \(\hml\) given by the representations of subgroups of \(G\) containing the one-dimensional trivial representation.
-That is, all representations of a subgroup \(H\) of \(G\) containing a non-zero \(H\)-invariant element.
-This \(G\)-typical family of representations is not {closed under retracts}.
-This kind of \(G\)-typical families are important for the construction of ``positive'' model structures on the category of commutative orthogonal \(G\)-ring-spectra. \end{enumerate} \end{example}
+Again, the contents of Lemma~\ref{lem:twistandshout} is -- in a language to be established -- that the ``positive $q$-cofibrations are $\Sp$-cofibration''.
+The conditions for the positive part $\Qll_+$ are chosen for compatibility with the classical setup.
+Note that for $G=\T^1$ and $P$ the graph of the rotation action of $\T^1$ on $\C$, we have that $\C^{\T^1}=0$, so that $P$ is in $\Qll\cap\AIplus$, but not in $\Qll_+$. \item The argument we gave for $\AI$ also shows that there is a minimal \(G\)-typical family of representations which is closed under retracts consisting of all subgroups of \(G \cong G \times \{\id\}\) considered as subgroups of \(G \times \Or V\).
+The representations in this \(G\)-typical family of representations are the trivial representations. \end{enumerate} \end{example}

+Crucial to our applications, by \cite[III.4.5]{BtD85} we have that $\AI$ is the closure of the family $\Qll$: \begin{lemma} Let $G$ be a compact Lie group and $Q\in\AI^W$.
+Then $Q$ is an retract of an element of $\Qll$.
+Hence, $\overline{\Qll}=\AI$. \end{lemma}